Red Sox claim marathon contest against Blue Jays

 Mookie Betts began the 11th with a hit, reached second when Christian Vazquez made it to first on his sacrifice bunt try, gained third on Janssen's error which allowed Brock Holt to reach on another sac bunt try and scored with Vazquez on Pedroia's two-run single for a 6-4 Red Sox edge.

-Sergio Santos came on and fanned Yoenis Cespedes, but served up Napoli's drive to left which landed in the fifth deck at an estimated 451 feet from home plate.
+Sergio Santos came on and fanned Yoenis Cespedes, but served up Napoli's drive to left which landed an estimated 451 feet from home plate.
 Daniel Nava followed with a double and came in on Craig's two-run shot to center which put Boston ahead 11-4.

 Toronto mounted a two-out comeback against Heath Hembree, as Navarro's two-run double and a Danny Valencia run-scoring double cut the Jays' deficit to 11-7, but Kevin Pillar grounded to short to finally end the contest.